How to use gamification the RIGHT way

 There are different ways to use gamification and for different purposes.

-One way we often see this used is through incentivizing people to do something by giving them a reward.
-Gamification is often used as marketing technique to persuade people to try a product or service, or to provide feedback.
+One way we often see this used is by incentivizing people to do something by giving them a reward.
+Gamification is often used as a marketing technique to persuade people to try a product or service, or to provide feedback.

 Have you ever been asked to fill out a survey for your chance to win a prize or gift card?
 This type of gamification can definitely incentivize the wrong thing.